Travel & Touring | WA Destinations

 Explore Jewel Cave

-As the biggest show case in the State, Jewel Cave is jam-packed with delicate helectites, pendulites, cave coral, flowstone and a massive stalagmite that is known as the ‘Karri Forest’.
-Fossilised remains of Tasmanian Tigers have been discovered within its chambers, with a skeleton of one on display in the visitor centre at the cave’s entrance.
+As the name suggests, Jewel Cave is adorned with delicate helictites, pendulites, cave coral, and flowstones.
+It is also home to a massive stalagmite known as the ‘Karri Forest.’
+Fossilised remains of Tasmanian tigers have been discovered within its chambers, with a skeleton of one on display in the visitor centre at the cave’s entrance.

 Walk the Whale Trail